maxschmaltz/DEKOR/README.md

 Copyright (C) 2024 Maksim Shmalts

-This program is licensed under GNU AGPL v3.0 with Commons Clause.
-See [LICENSE.md](./LICENSE.md) file for details.
+The code is licensed under GNU AGPL v3.0 with Commons Clause.
+See [LICENSE.md](./LICENSE.md) for details.

+The datasets are licensed under CC BY-NC-SA 4.0.
+See [resouces/LICENSE.md](resouces/LICENSE.md) for details.